Alternating proximal gradient method for sparse nonnegative Tucker decomposition: Numerical experiments

-Secondly, we compare APG and Mult on the brain MRI image used above and the CBCL face image dataset\footnote{http://www.ai.mit.edu/projects/cbcl} which has been tested in \cite{shashua2005non} for nonnegative tensor decomposition.
+We compare APG and HONMF on the brain MRI image used above and the CBCL face image dataset\footnote{http://www.ai.mit.edu/projects/cbcl} which has been tested in \cite{shashua2005non} for nonnegative tensor decomposition.
 For the brain MRI image, we set $R_1=R_2=R_3=30$ and $\lambda_c=\lambda_1=\lambda_2=\lambda_3=0.5$ in \eqref{eq:spntd}.
-We run APG and Mult to $t_{\max}=300$ (sec) and report the results at time $t=100,200,300$ (sec).
+We run APG and HONMF to $t_{\max}=300$ (sec) and report the results at time $t=100,200,300$ (sec).
 Table \ref{tab:MRI-ntds} summarizes the average results of 10 independent runs.
-The ``core den.'' is calculated by $\dfrac{\#\text{ nonzeros of }\bm{\mcc}^r}{30^3}$ and ``fac. den.'' by $\dfrac{\sum_{n=1}^3\#\text{ nonzeros of }\mbfa_n^r}{30\cdot(181+217+181)}$.
-We see that APG reaches much lower objective values and relative errors than those by Mult.
-In addition, the solutions obtained by APG are sparser than those by Mult and are potentially easier to interpret.
-APG-II is slightly better than APG-I in both objective values and data fitting.
+The ``core den.'' is calculated by $\frac{\#\text{ nonzeros of }\bm{\mcc}^r}{30^3}$ and ``fac. den.'' by $\frac{\sum_{n=1}^3\#\text{ nonzeros of }\mbfa_n^r}{30\cdot(181+217+181)}$.
+We see that APG reaches much lower objective values and relative errors than those by HONMF.
+In addition, the solutions obtained by APG are sparser than those by HONMF and are potentially easier to interpret.

 The CBCL dataset has 6977 face images, and each one is $19\times 19$.
 We use all these images to form a $19\times19\times6977$ nonnegative tensor $\bm{\mcm}$, which is then re-scaled to have unit maximum component.
 The core size is set to $(R_1,R_2,R_3)=(5,5,50)$ and the sparsity parameters to $\lambda_c=0.5,\lambda_1=\lambda_2=\lambda_3=0$, namely, we only want the core tensor to be sparse.
-Table \ref{tab:cbcl-ntds} reports the average results obtained by APG and Mult at running time $t=25,50,75,100$ (sec).
-We see that APG reaches much lower objective values and also lower relative errors than those by Mult.
-The solutions given by APG are much sparser than those by Mult.
-This may be because APG uses the constraints \eqref{eq:con-a} while Mult does not.
-APG-I produces almost the same relative errors as those by APG-II and gives slightly greater objectives.
+Table \ref{tab:cbcl-ntds} reports the average results obtained by APG and HONMF at running time $t=25,50,75,100$ (sec).
+We see that APG reaches much lower objective values and also lower relative errors than those by HONMF.
+The solutions given by APG are much sparser than those by HONMF.
+This may be because APG uses the constraints \eqref{eq:con-a} while HONMF simply normalizes each factor matrix after every iteration.
+However, it somehow validates the use of the constraints \eqref{eq:con-a}.